tnebooks/12th-biology/content.en/botany/plant-tissue-culture/_index.md

 Tissue culture is the in vitro asceptic culture of cells, tissues or organs into whole plants under controlled nutritional and environmental conditions.
 A German physiologist Gotllieb Haberlant in 1902 for the first time attempted to culture plant cells in artificial medium, hence he was regarded as father of Tissue culture.
 Tissue culture mainly based on the concepts totipotency, differentiation, redifferentiation and dedifferentiation.
 Plant tissue culture technique involves selection of explants, sterilization, media preparation, maintaining culture condition, callus formation, embryogenesis or organgenesis and hardening.
 Based on the explants chosen the types of tissue culture are organ culture, meristem culture, protoplast culture and cell suspension culture.
 From the explants, plants can be regenerated by somatic embryogenesis or organgenesis is said to be plant regeneration pathway.
 Some of the main applications of tissue culture are production of somatic hybrids, artificial seeds, disease resistant and stress resistant plants, germplasm conservation, micropropagation and production of secondary metabolites.
 Intellectual Property Right (IPR) is primarily aimed at patents, copyrights, trade secret and trademark given to the discoverer / inventor for the commercial production of transformed micro organisms or plants.
 Biosafety is the prevention mechanism to protect harmful incidents due to biohazards or pathogens.
 Bioethics dealt with ethical issue emerging from biotechnological advancement.
 ELSI program addresses issues related to genenomic research.
 GEAC (Genetic Engineering Appraisal Committee) is a regulatory authority for release of genetically modified products or organisms into the environment.

-**Composition of MS(Murashige and Skoog) Medium**

-**Macronutrients**: Ammonium nitrate (NH4NO3) 1650.0 mg/l Potassium nitrate (KNO3) 1900.0 mg/l Calcium chloride (CaCl2 2H2O) 440.0 mg/l Magnesium sulphate (MgSO4 6H2O) 370.0 mg/l Potassium dihydrogen phosphate (KH2PO4) 170.0 mg/l

-**Micronutrients**: Manganese sulphate (MnSO4 4H2O) 22.3 mg/l Zinc sulphate (ZnSO4 4H2O) 8.6 mg/l Boric acid (H3BO3) 6.2 mg/l Potassium iodide (KI) 0.83 mg/l

-**Minor nutrient:** Sodium molybdate (Na2 MO4 2H2O) 0.250 mg/l Cupric sulphate (CuSO4 5H2O) 0.025 mg/l Cobaltous chloride (CoCl2 6H2O) 0.025 mg/l

-**Iron stock** Na EDTA 37.25 mg/l Ferrous Sulphate (FeSO4 7H2O) 27.85 mg/l

-**Vitamins** Glycine 2.0 mg/l Nicotinic acid 0.5 mg/l Pyridoxin HCl 0.5 mg/l Thaiamine HCl 0.1 mg/l

-**Growth Hormones** IAA 1.30 mg/l Kinetin 0.4–10.0 mg/l Myo-inositol 100.0 mg/l Sucrose 30.0 g/l

-**Solidifying Agent** Agar 8.0 g/l

-**Glossary Aseptic condition**: Preparation of materials free from microbes in _in vitro_ cultures.

-**Cell Culture**: Growing of cells _in vitro_, including the culture of single cells or small aggregates of cells in a liquid medium.

-**Chemically defined medium: A nutritive** medium used for culturing cells or tissue; each chemical of this medium is known and defined;

-**Cybrid**: Cytoplasmic hybrid obtained by the fusion of cytoplasm of cells of different parental sources; a term applied to the fusion of cytoplasms of two different protoplasts;

-**Organogenesis: The process of initiation and** development of shoot or root though _in vitro_ culture particularly from callus

-**APPENDIX**

-**Knop’s solution:**

-Nutrient solution used in growth experiments of plants which contains: Calcium nitrate 3.0 g Magnesium sulfate 1.0 g

-Potassium nitrate 1.0 g Dibasic Potassium phosphate 1.0 g

-Sucrose 50.0 g (optimal) Deionized water 1000.0 ml

-developed root cultures, used Knop’s solution along with three vitamins like pyridoxine, thiamine and nicotinic acid

-used coconut water in plant tissue culture work and obtained cell proliferation from carrot explants (Cellular totipotency ).

-developed virus-free _Dahlia_ and potato plants using shoot meristem culture.

-formulated tissue culture medium, a land mark in plant tissue culture and it is the most frequently used medium for all kinds of tissue culture work.

-produced test-tube fertilization in flowering plants.

-produced _calli_ and free cells in tissue culture of Tradescantia reflexa.

-developed _in vitro_ production of haploid embryos from anthers of _Datura_.

-achieved differentiation of tobacco plants from single, isolated cells in micro propagation.

-regenerated tobacco plants from isolated mesophyll protoplasts.

-and co-workers obtained protoplast fusion between _Nicotiana glauca_ and _Nicotiana longsdorffii and developed first interspecific_ somatic hybrid in 1971.

-developed intergenic hybrid between potato and tomato called pomato.

-produced transformed tobacco plants from single cell transformation and gene insertion.

-developed transgenic tobacco by Agrobacterium mediated gene transfer.

-cultured plant cells in artificial condition called in vitro (inside glass) in culture medium (Knop’s salt solution) containing glucose and peptone and developed callus (unorganized growth of cells and tissue) and proposed the concept Totipotency, it means the development of whole plant from isolated cells or tissue in in vitro condition.

-**P.R.White** (1934)

-**F.C.
-Steward** (1948)

-**Morel** and **Martin** (1952, 1955)

-**Carlson**

-**Murashige** and **Skoog** (1962)

-**Kanta** _et al._ (1962)

-**Yamada** _et al_.
-(1963)**Haberlandt** (1902)

-**Guha** and **Maheshwari** (1964)

-**Vasil** and **Hildbrandt** (1965)

-**Takebe** _et al_.
-(1971)

-**Melchers** and co-workers in 1978

-**Chilton** (1983)

-**Horsh** _et al_.
-(1984)

-**Milestones in Plant Tissue Culture**